Budibase/website/content/blog/app-building/public-forms-how-to-build-them-in-minutes.md

 The internet is increasingly made up of forms.
 It's how we retrieve and update data, which is why there are different types of forms.

+### Public forms software

+Public forms allow organizations to collect data from customers, prospects, partners, and stakeholders.
+But creating the actual public form requires software or an app.

+Given that this is a recurring need for businesses there are many options for public forms software.
+There are a few things to keep in mind when you are picking the right tool for your forms though.

+Firstly, there’s the pricing point.
+There are free forms that are quite limited, Then there are very expensive solutions, along with a wide range of options in-between.
+So figuring out how much you want to spend on it is crucial.

+Then, you need to consider your requirements.
+Some public forms are self-hosted, so you control the source code.
+Others aren’t, so you need to redirect users to a third-party website.

+Also, there are laws regarding what kind of authorization you need to process this data, in particular, if it is stored with an external app.

+And finally, there is the usability aspect of building a public form.
+You might find a free option, but if it’s too hard for users to interact with it, you might not be able to get the data you want.

+In this article, we teach you how to build your public forms using Budibase, so that you can build forms for free.
+You can use the cloud version, or host it yourself if you want.
+In addition, you can customize the forms in any way you want to, including complex components beyond just public forms.

 ## Form types

 Broadly speaking forms can be pigeonholed into the following two categories; single-step and multi-step.